Katyuri Valley: Home of Ancient Temples

-- Jageshwar group of temples belong to Lord Shiva and popular as Jageshwar Dham & it is one of the finest examples of Himalayan architecture in Uttarakhand.
+- Jageshwar group of temples belongs to Lord Shiva and is popular as Jageshwar Dham & it is one of the finest examples of Himalayan architecture in Uttarakhand.

-- According to the Archaeology Survey of India, all temples dating back to the pre-medieval era, and it is believed to be 2500 years old temple.
+- According to the Archaeology Survey of India, all temples date back to the pre-medieval era, and it is believed to be 2500 years old temple.

-- The stone-carved Shiva lingams, other sculptures, and wood carving are the theme of the temple.
+- The stone-carved Shiva lingams, other sculptures, and wood carvings are the theme of the temple.
 The location of the temple is perfect for spiritual practices & meditation as well.

 Suggested Read – Jageshwar Dham: The group of temples of Lord Shiva

 - Bageshwar is an ancient cultural headquarter of the Kumaon region and Uttarakhand as well.
 The Bageshwar is the ancient cultural capital town of the Katyuri kings of Uttarakhand.

 - There is Bagnath Temple is dedicated to Shiva & lies at the confluence of the Sarayu and Gomati rivers.

 - There are many ancient inscriptions and idols dating back to the eighth to the tenth century.
 The temple complex includes idols of Shiva, Ganesha, Vishnu, Chaturmukhi Shiva, Teen Mukhi Shiva, Panch Mukhi Shiva, Mahishasura Mardini, Sahasra Shivalinga, Ganesh, Karthikeya, Panchdevapath, Navagraha, etc.